JKomskis/Resume/README.md

 # Resume

 I got tired of having to update my resume in three different places (Word document, website, and LinkedIn) for every change, so I created this repository to end that nonsense.
-The repository is now the single source of truth for my resume.
+My resume is now written as a JSON file, from which I generate a PDF using LaTeX.
+The JSON file is also consumed by my website.

 ## Features